MetaMask/metamask-docs/docs/guide/snaps-rpc-api.md

   params: [
     {
       type: DialogType.Confirmation,
-      title: 'Replace batteries?',
+      title: 'Would you like to take the action?',
-      description: 'Do you want to replace the bird\'s batteries?',
+      description: 'The action is...',
-      textAreaContent: 'The batteries in the birds planted by the government have a limited lifetime.
-Would you like to replace the batteries?', },
+      textAreaContent: 'Very detailed information about the action...', },
   ],
 });